AxonFramework/cdi/README.md

 * CDI 1.2/Java EE 7
 * Java SE 8

-We have so far tested sucessfully against Payara, WildFly, JBoss EAP and TomEE.
+We have so far tested sucessfully against Payara, WildFly, JBoss EAP, TomEE and WebLogic.
 We will test the module with Thorntail (formerly WildFly Swarm) and WebSphere Liberty/Open Liberty.
-Contributions testing against WebSphere classic and WebLogic are welcome.
+A contribution testing against WebSphere classic is welcome.

 ## Usage